Home

 While many black and white cats are of the random bred variety, there are also registered purebred cats that may be of this coat color.

-The Norwegian Forest cat is very striking with a white and black coat, as are members of the Ragamuffin cat breed.
+For example, although available in many coat colors and patterns, the Norwegian Forest cat is very striking with a white and black coat, as are members of the Ragamuffin cat breed.

-None of the organizations that make up the Cat Fancy list a breed that is required to be both black and white (at least that I can find!).
+None of the organizations that make up the Cat Fancy list a breed that is required to be both black and white (at least that I can find).
 There are, however, breeds that fall on either end of the spectrum.

 The Foreign White cat breed is a pure white cat with blue eyes.
 Essentially, it's a Siamese cat with no points and a white coat.
-On the opposite end of things, the Bombay cat breed is a pure black cat.
+On the opposite end of things, the Bombay cat breed has a pure black cat.

 The photo above is of a Ragamuffin.
 The Ragamuffin cat breed began as a variant of the Ragdoll (although the CFA breed article indicates that the origins of the breed are unclear).
 Its full coat makes for a great looking black and white cat.